 The feelings that summed up the ceremony for me were unity and peace.
 Here we were thousands of people from all corners of the earth and we were united in the ceremony in which we were participating.
 The same efforts and prayers each group expended in the past decades to bring their individual to this blessed day united us.
 And despite the different languages we spoke, we were united because we really spoke the same language.

 During the Sign of Peace ritual within the Mass, hands were extended to neighbors within reach, but more importantly, hands were stretched across aisles and several rows as strangers, speaking their own tongue, greeted each other and understood what was said.
 The oneness of our world was there as we honored these individuals who through their actions are models for us in our world today.
 Yet with this feeling in the back of my mind I couldn’t help but think of the strife in our world and the bombings that had begun in Afghanistan not all that far away from us in Rome.
 Unity is what was spoken to me that day and is the souvenir that I took home in my heart.

 (View a few more of Loretta's favorite photos from Rome.)

 by Peter Schmid, Assistant Archivist, Visual Resources

-Most archival repositories are large enough that no archivist ever comes into direct contact with every collection.
+Most archival repositories are large enough that no archivist ever comes into direct with every collection.
 Some holdings, like those at the National Archives, are so vast that a staff member may only be involved with a tiny fraction of the whole.
 Even in the comparatively small holdings of the Sisters of Dousedaicon Archives one may never see all that is there.
-That is why it is often the reference requests that we fill, more than our daily work of processing or preserving, that bring us into the most intimate and exciting contact with specific collections.
+That is why it is often the reference requests that we fill, more than our daily work of processing or preserving, that bring us into the most intimate and exciting with specific collections.
 A phone call or (increasingly) e-mail arrives and suddenly you find yourself immersed in a part of the collection you had never encountered.